The Australian Medical Council is an organisation whose work impacts across the lands of Australia and New Zealand.

 Important: If you are unsure if you should establish an AMC portfolio, please contact the AMC for assistance.

-You need to create an EPIC account directly with ECFMG.
-Please refer to the ECFMG website for further information about the EPIC verifications process.
+Please refer to the ECFMG website for further information about the MyIntealth account and verification process.

 Yes.
 Refer to your AMC candidate account, select ‘See qualifications’ and next to your EICS verification status of ‘yes’ will be the option of ‘view certificate’ to select and view your electronic verification of your Verification of Medical Qualification (otherwise known as EICS verification certificate).